Blog

 Separation anxiety in dogs is common and is likely to be even more of a common issue after lockdown is lifted.

 The good news, however, is that it is preventable.
-We teamed up with behaviour and wellness specialist Junior Hudson, of Heal the Dog, to come up with some top tips to help ease, reduce, and hopefully prevent separation anxiety.
+We teamed up with behaviour and wellness specialist Junior Hudson, of Companion Animal Wellness, to come up with some top tips to help ease, reduce, and hopefully prevent separation anxiety.

 Start gradually: